Stefsek/Stefsek/README.md

 that serve a great deal of purpose. <br/><br/<h2>

 ## Skill Set :muscle:
- - These are some of the major technologies that I use or have worked on in the past:
+ - **These are some of the major technologies that I use or have worked on in the past**:

 <h2 align="center">